Are you looking to automate tests with Selenium but can’t get the correct version of ChromeDriver? You’re not alone.

 Frequently Asked Questions (FAQs)

 - Download the Matching ChromeDriver Version: Go to the official Chrome driver download page as discussed earlier in this article.
-Download latest version.
+Download the latest version.

 - Update ChromeDriver in Your Project: Update the latest downloaded Chrome driver executable file in your project.